-Approved species of fresh water fish, marine fish and marine invertebrates.
-The approved species are listed in Schedule 4 of the MPI Import Health Standard Ornamental Fish and Marine Invertebrates.
+Approved species of fresh water fish and marine fish.
+The approved species are listed in Schedule 4 of the Import Health Standard Ornamental Fish and Marine Invertebrates.

 Operator

 The person who has overall responsibility for the facility, its maintenance and operation in terms of section 40 of the Biosecurity Act, 1993.